Glenn Moi

 Glenn Moi (born 27 September 1996) is a speedway rider from Norway, he is a three times Norwegian national champion.

 Speedway career

 In 2016, 2017 and 2019, Moi won the Norwegian Individual Speedway Championship.

-He represented Norway during the 2022 European Pairs Speedway Championship and the 2022 Speedway of Nations.
+He represented Norway during the 2022 European Pairs Speedway Championship and the 2022 Speedway of Nations and the 2024 Speedway of Nations.

+In 2023, Moi won his fourth national championship.